mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 We do something similar for string concatenation. `greeting += " World!"` becomes `greeting = f__add(greeting, " World!")`.
 Or, since we're replacing every string literal, `greeting = f__add(greeting, f__StringLiteral(" World!"))`.

-After this the value of `greeting` would be:
+After this, the value of `greeting` is as follows:

 {% highlight javascript %}
 {